Open-Scholarship-Strategy/indexed/ver_1/index.md

     * Implement opt-out automatization of code accessibility and version control under default open licenses.

+    * Implement single-click submission in the repository (cf. [HAL](https://www.ccsd.cnrs.fr/en/2018/06/new-interface-for-submitting-in-hal-a-first-assessment/)) or adopt an existing tool (cf. [Dissemin](https://dissem.in/)).

+    * Backfill the open repositories with full text for all works which are in the public domain, permissively licensed or otherwise permitted by copyright exceptions and other policies, and help authors do the same for the remaining works.

 * Convert saved resources currently spent on closed-journal subscriptions into funds supporting sustainable Open Access business models, scholarly infrastructure, and other relevant support services.

 * Develop and teach courses on the various practices of Open Scholarship (e.g., as required seminars/workshops for graduate school programs).